Kenkre FC: Women's section

-Youth (men's)
+Youth and academy

 Since the inception of Kenkre, the club kept focus on nurturing youth talents and running academies.
-In Mumbai, the club built and runs eight academies with more than a thousand kids enrolled before the Covid-19 pandemic in India.
-Club's U17 team, which was managed by both Floyd Pinto and Akhil Kothari, previously participated in MSSA (Mumbai Schools Sports Association) tournaments.
+The club runs eight academies with more than a thousand kids enrolled before the COVID-19 pandemic in India.
+Club's U17 team, which was managed by both Floyd Pinto and Akhil Kothari, previously participated in the MSSA (Mumbai Schools Sports Association) tournaments.
+The club also took an initiative of grassroots development, organizing 'Go Green Cup' (with six categories including U-17, U-14, U-12, U-10, U-8 and open-age group of girls) in 2015, at the Don Bosco Grounds in Matunga.
+They also organized 'Kenkre Champions League', another academy-based tournament, in Mumbai.

 Club's U-19 team participated in Maharashtra zone of 2014 I-League U19.
 The U17 team later took part in group stages of 2022–23 U-17 Youth Cup.
+The U19 team also participates in MDFA Super Division League.
+Club's U17 team has also competed in MFA Third Division league.